Premchand: Bombay

-Ironically, the film inspired the workers of his own loss-making press in Banaras to launch a strike, after they were not paid their salaries.
+Ironically, the film inspired the workers of his own loss-making press in Banaras to launch a strike after they were not paid their salaries.
 By 1934–35, Premchand's Saraswati Press was under a heavy debt of ₹400, and Premchand was forced to discontinue the publication of Jagaran.
 Meanwhile, Premchand was beginning to dislike the non-literary commercial environment of the Bombay film industry, and wanted to return to Banaras.
 However, he had signed a one-year contract with the production house.
 He ultimately left Bombay on 4 April 1935, before the completion of one year.
-Himanshu Roy, the founder of Bombay Talkies, tried to convince Premchand to stay back, but did not succeed.
+Himanshu Roy, the founder of Bombay Talkies, tried to convince Premchand to stay back but failed.

 Last days

 After leaving Bombay, Premchand wanted to settle in Allahabad, where his sons Sripat Rai and Amrit Kumar Rai were studying.
 He also planned to publish Hans from there.
-However, owing to his financial situation and ill-health, he had to hand over Hans to the Indian Literary Counsel and move to Banaras.
+However, owing to his financial situation and ill health, he had to hand over Hans to the Indian Literary Counsel and move to Banaras.